CaptainChicky/Hailstone-Numbers/readme.md

                                         Timeout the script.                             the main.py file exits when run, the docker container will exit as well.
 This flag is here to prevent that.
-                                                                                        To use this properly, run the docker container first with this flag on some a terminal, which will timeout first instance of the script.
+                                                                                        To use this properly, run the docker container first with this flag on some external terminal, which will timeout the first instance of the script.
 This allows you to run additional instances of the script without the container exiting.